OSGeo/grass-website/content/contribute/_index.en.md

 Writing or editing documentation and tutorials is an ideal platform for your first contribution to the project.

 Each GRASS GIS tool comes with a respective [manual page](/learn/manuals) that provides comprehensive documentation including working examples.
-There are also several [tutorials](/learn/tutorials), courses and wikis contributed by different developers and users.
+There are also various [tutorials](https://grass-tutorials.osgeo.org/) contributed by different developers and users.
 If you find a piece of information missing or outdated, please contribute!

 ### Help with translation
 <i class="fa fa-language fa-11x" style="float:right;padding-left:10px"></i>